Pysa Ransomware Overview. Operation mode. Prevention

 How It Works: Tactics and Techniques.
-How to Prevent and Detect Pysa Ransomware.
+How to Prevent Pysa Ransomware.

 Recently, there have been several ransomware attacks that have targeted a range of sectors including law enforcement, government, healthcare, and finance.
 All were the victims of Pysa ransomware attacks.
 According to cybersecurity analysts, Pysa is a variant of the Mespinoza ransomware family and has been active since at least October 2019.
 This new version uses the .pysa file extension, giving the ransomware its name.